aglines/image_processing/README.md

 # image_processing
-- I play around sometimes with AI image generation, and I even create my own models.
+- I play around sometimes with AI image generation.
 Sometimes I want to publish these or send them out
-- But I process them first: sometimes the images are of my family or myself, or I don't want them used to train another AI
+- But they need processing first: sometimes the images are personal, my family, etc, or I don't want them used to train another AI
-- This code does some of these steps to save time
+- This code performs some of these steps, to save time

 # DONE
 - apply a watermark to an image